 By placing PMTCT high on the political agenda, it is hoped that by 2015 Uganda will have achieved its target of eliminating mother‐to‐child transmission, through administering testing and treatment to all in need.

 Men who have sex with men (MSM)

 Homosexuality is a crime in Uganda.
 The Anti-Homosexuality Bill (or "Bahati Bill") was proposed in 2009 by David Bahati, to further criminalise same-sex relations, introducing the death sentence as punishment.
-Huge international condemnation led to the Bill being shelved until 2012, when the maximum punishment was 'reduced' to life imprisonment.
-The Bill is still in debate in 2013, but homophobia has heightened in the country since 2009, violating the human rights of MSM.
+Huge international condemnation led to the Bill being shelved until 2012, when the maximum punishment was 'reduced' to life imprisonment; the shelved Bill was then passed in December 2013.
+23 Ugandan President, Yoweri Museveni, signed the legislation on 24 February 2014, which enforces life imprisonment for 'aggravated homosexuality' and includes lesbians for the first time.
+24 Homophobia has heightened in the country since 2009, violating the human rights of MSM.
 25 Since the bill was passed, there has been a reported rise in violence, stigma and discrimination against LGBT people, with many losing their property and income.
 26

 - Data regarding MSM in Uganda is almost non-existent.

 - HIV prevalence among MSM in Uganda is unknown.

 - HIV services targeting MSM in Uganda equal almost none.